atoomic/snapcast-volume-ui/doc/install.md

 # server host must be IP address
 editor config.yml

+### Check all perl modules are installed
+# this is going to install missing perl modules using cpanm
+#	it's always better to install the packaged version when available

+./install.sh

 ### TEST

-plackup -E development -p 8080 ./bin/app.psgi
+# start the devel server on port 5000
+./devel-server

-# now browse to http://thishostname:8080/ to make sure it works,
+# now browse to http://thishostname:5000/ to make sure it works,
 # observing the console output in case of issues
+# adjust your configuration file by setting colors, name...

 ### INSTALL AS A SERVICE